 10. Food Scene

-Sayulita teems with a range of dining options that include street vendors, taco bars, bakeries, beachside restaurants, casual cafés, lively patios, and fine dining establishments.
-You’ll find fresh fish and seafood, all kinds of Mexican food, margaritas, pizzerias, and a variety of international cuisines.
+While there are plenty of activities in Sayulita the town also teems with a range of dining options that include street vendors, taco bars, bakeries, beachside restaurants, casual cafés, lively patios, and fine dining establishments.
+You’ll find fresh seafood, all kinds of Mexican food, margaritas, pizzerias, and a variety of international cuisines.
+Definitely one of my favourite things to do in Sayulita as I really love Mexican food.

-Mexico features a number of small villages and towns that beg to be explored, like:
+Mexico features a number of small villages and towns that beg to be explored with some amazing travel tips, like: